On this page, you will find all of the necessary information and resources for your audition.

 Vocals

-Students auditioning on voice have the same requirements as horn players.
+Students auditioning on voice have the same requirements as wind and string players.
 They will be expected to sing the melodies using scat syllables.
 Students will also be asked to improvise over their chosen songs.
-The optional transcription is recommended for vocalists, as well, and the audition judges may ask vocalists to sing scales or arpeggios of basic chords.
+They may also be asked to sing scales (major and chromatic) chosen at random by the audition judges.

 Guitar/Piano/Vibes

-Comping instruments will be asked to play the melody, improvise, and comp for another soloist over one of the 3 blues heads listed in the audition materials and “Blue Bossa.”
+Rhythm section instruments (piano, bass, guitar, etc.) must play the melody, provide one chorus of accompaniment (aka comping), and two chorus of improvisation of the same tunes (listed below) as the wind and string instruments.
 They may also be asked to play scales (major and chromatic) chosen at random by the audition judges.

 Bass

-Bass players should be able to play the melody, improvise, and “walk” bass lines over one of the three blues melodies listed in the audition materials and “Blue Bossa.”
+Bass players should be able to play the melody, improvise, and “walk” bass lines over the same materials as the wind, string, and rhythm section instruments.
 They may also be asked to play scales (major and chromatic) chosen at random by the audition judges.

 Drums